Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 - You may be instructed to use a device called a spirometer every day.
 This hand-held device measures lung function and can detect the earliest sign of rejection or other lung problems.

 - You will be scheduled for regular appointments at the transplant center.
 During these appointments, you will have periodic pulmonary function tests, blood tests and bronchoscopy if necessary to inspect the transplanted lung.

 - You may be enrolled in a pulmonary rehabilitation program.

 - You also will be told how to contact the transplant team any hour of the day or night, if you have questions, concerns or unexpected symptoms.

 Although lung transplants were first done in the 1960s, the procedure was not used widely until the 1990s.
 Survival statistics have improved over time.
 But lung transplants remain very risky, especially compared to kidney or heart transplants.

-Almost all patients develop at least some complications.
-Within the first 3 to 4 weeks after surgery, many patients have an episode of organ rejection.
+Complications are common.
+Within the first 3 to 4 weeks after surgery, patients may have an episode of organ rejection.
 They receive intensive drug treatment for a few days to suppress the immune system.